There is a children’s book at the Seaside Public Library called, If you ever want to bring a circus to the library, “Don’t!” by Elise Parsley.

 Perhaps it is the library’s fault.
 After all, we do encourage people to feel at home in the library, so much so that people treat the library as a place they often view as second home.

-We often have to remind people that three-year-old children shouldn’t roam the entire library by themselves and no, your therapy dog probably shouldn’t be tied up in another room in the library while you are far away from it on a computer.
+We often have to remind people that 3-year-old children shouldn’t roam the entire library by themselves and no, your therapy dog probably shouldn’t be tied up in another room in the library while you are far away from it on a computer.

 We have to remind people to keep their shoes on, that we aren’t a primary place for naps, and that diaper changing is probably best done in the bathroom in case of accidents.
 Our brand-new carpet in the children’s room was “baptized” by one such diaper change immediately after installation several years ago.